-Ghost Pearls is an architectural sculpture that explores spaces of connection and mediation.
-The work is based on research into local and historical forms of lace-making, early digital art, and contemporary virtual space.
+Ghost Pearls explores how we connect across space and time.
+The work is based on research into lace, early digital art, and contemporary virtual space.

 The sculpture is made from ~1000 pieces of individually-cut mirror woven into lace.